-Wolfson financial aid positions will be available in three disciplines that align closely with the Foundation’s interests: history, literature and languages.
+Wolfson Scholarships will be available in three disciplines that align closely with the Foundation’s interests: history, literature and languages.

 The awards are available for doctoral research only, and will be paid over three years (or up to six years part time).
 For full-time students, it is expected that students complete their doctorate in three years.

 Students should have an outstanding academic record, usually a first class honours degree at undergraduate level and a Master’s degree from a recognised university in a cognate field of study to their proposed doctoral research.

 Awards are for students beginning their doctoral study at the start of the academic year 2019/20.

 English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

 How to Apply: Departmental Graduate Tutors should send nominations (normally no more than three for any one subject discipline and up to a maximum of six per department/unit) to the Joint Faculty Office (j.noteboom-at-ucl.ac.uk) by Friday 25 January 2019.

 Nominations should include the following:

 - An indication of the subject discipline most relevant

 - A research proposal of no more than 1000 words